-Lawrence is the Dean of Christchurch Cathedral and a member of the Christchurch Diocesan Pension Committee.
-Lawrence was appointed by representatives of the Dioceses in New Zealand and has been on the Board since 2000.
+Lawrence is the Dean of Christchurch Cathedral.
+He was appointed by representatives of the Dioceses in New Zealand and has been on the Board since 2000.

 The Reverend Vicki Sykes BA, Dip.Tchg, LTh, Grad.Dipl.
 NFP Management, MSocP (Hons) (Deputy Chair)